kestra-io/docs/content/docs/12.migrations/subflow_outputs.md

 ## Subflow outputs behavior before Kestra 0.15.0

-If you are on Kestra 0.14.4 or earlier, passing data between subflows required using the `outputs` property of a `Subflow` task in the parent flow.
+If you are on Kestra 0.14.4 or earlier, passing data between subflows required using the `outputs` property within the parent flow's `Subflow` task.

 ### Example